Victor Posner: Career

 Posner's primary vehicle was the Deisel-Wemmer Co., a cigar manufacturer and importer based in Ohio, which was founded in 1884.
 By January 23, 1929, Deisel-Wemmer incorporated as Deisel-Wemmer-Gilbert Corporation (DWG) when acquired by an investment group.
 DWG was a small outfit and just to keep up market share purchased other small cigar companies like Odin cigars in 1930 and the Bernard Schwartz Cigar Corporation in 1939.
 The Company on May 15, 1946, changed its name to a simple name, DWG Cigar Corporation.
 Another series of acquisitions started in 1948 with the Nathan Elson Company following with A. Sensenbrenner & Sons in 1955 and in 1956 Chicago Motor Club Cigar and Reading, Pennsylvania-based Yocum Brothers.
-With the weakening of the cigar market due to medical advisories, many smokers switch to cigarettes, which were then believed to be safer.
+With the weakening of the cigar market due to medical advisories, many smokers switched to cigarettes, which were then believed to be safer.
 DWG then streamlined cigar operations and began looking for other businesses that might suit DWG's wholesale and distribution strength.
 The New York Stock Exchange delisted DWG in 1965, the company then sold their remaining cigar operations or closed them in 1966.
 Renamed as DWG Corporation, DWG used its cash from the cigar operation sale to purchase a 12% share of the National Propane Corporation.
 Security Management Company, headed by Victor Posner, a major investor in DWG saw potential with the company as it was bold to sell its main operation.
 Posner saw it as a good takeover vehicle and became the controlling interest of DWG.